A Phase Space Approach to the Conformal Construction of Non-Vacuum Initial Data Sets in General Relativity: Introduction

 The remainder of the paper has the following structure: \begin{itemize} \item Section \ref{sec:prelim} contains preliminaries to fix notation and recall important facts about the constraint equations.
-This can be skimmed, taking into account our notation $j_*$ for a projection defined in Section \ref{sec:slicing} that is non-standard but used pervasively in the subsequent sections. \item Section \ref{sec:EMCSF} illustrates our main results in the context of electromagnetism coupled to a charged scalar field (EMCSF).
-It serves as a concrete example to motivate the details of the general case, especially the assumptions needed to obtain equation \eqref{eq:J-to-Pi-on-B}. \item Section \ref{sec:manifold-valued} contains Theorem \ref{thm:form-of-J-manifold-edition}, the version of Meta-Theorem \ref{mt:meta-theorem} that applies to matter sources taking on values in a separate manifold.
-While this is not a common setting, fluids are a notable application. \item Section \ref{sec:tensor-valued} contains Theorem \ref{thm:form-of-J-tensor-edition}, the version of Meta-Theorem \ref{mt:meta-theorem} that applies to tensor-valued matter sources.
-This case is more technical than that of Section \ref{sec:manifold-valued}, and Section \ref{sec:EMCSF} provides a foundation for reading it. \item Section \ref{sec:constraint-solving} provides a more in-depth overview of the conformal method, and links it to a technique for solving a constraint appearing in the EMCSF model of Section \ref{sec:EMCSF}.
-Section \ref{secsec:CMC} contains remarks about important differences, even with the good scaling provided by Meta-Theorem \ref{mt:meta-theorem}, between the non-vacuum CMC conformal method versus its vacuum formulation. \item Finally, Section \ref{sec:apps} contains applications of our results in three interesting cases.
+This can be skimmed, taking into account our notation $j_*$ for a projection defined in Section \ref{sec:slicing} that is non-standard but used pervasively in the subsequent sections. \item Section \ref{sec:manifold-valued} contains Theorem \ref{thm:form-of-J-manifold-edition}, the version of Meta-Theorem \ref{mt:meta-theorem} that applies to matter sources taking on values in a separate manifold.
+While this is not a common setting, fluids are a notable application. \item Section \ref{sec:tensor-valued} contains Theorem \ref{thm:form-of-J-tensor-edition}, the version of Meta-Theorem \ref{mt:meta-theorem} that applies to tensor-valued matter sources. \item Section \ref{sec:EMCSF} illustrates our main results in the context of electromagnetism coupled to a charged scalar field (EMCSF).
+It serves as a concrete example to motivate the somewhat technical details of Section \ref{sec:tensor-valued}, especially the assumptions needed to obtain equation \eqref{eq:J-to-Pi-on-B}. \item Section \ref{sec:constraint-solving} provides a more in-depth overview of the conformal method, and links it to a technique for solving a constraint appearing in the EMCSF model of Section \ref{sec:EMCSF}.
+Section \ref{secsec:CMC} contains remarks about important differences, even with the good scaling provided by Meta-Theorem \ref{mt:meta-theorem}, between the non-vacuum CMC conformal method versus its vacuum formulation. \item Finally, Section \ref{sec:apps} contains applications of our results in three interesting cases in the context of the conformal method.
 In Section \ref{sec:fluids} we treat perfect fluids and, using the Lagrangian formulation for fluids, derive equations different from those found in \cite{dain_initial_2002} or \cite{isenberg_gluing_2005}, including a new equation for dust.
 Our construction directly prescribes the total particle number in every spatial region, whereas past constructions do not preserve even the total particle number.
 Section \ref{secsec:proca} applies our results to the Proca model of a massive, spin-1 particle.
 The resulting equations contain an unexpected and potentially insightful appearance of the `densitized lapse', perhaps the least-well understood component of the conformal method.
 Finally, Section \ref{secsec:EMCD} considers electromagnetism coupled to charged dust.
 Because we directly specify both the total rest mass and charge in any spatial region, we ensure that the mass to charge ratio of the particles is constant, a distinguishing feature of our approach. \end{itemize}